- Photos & Map

 Equipment

-Sturdy footwear, weather-appropriate clothing, sun and rain protection, as well as sufficient supplies of food and drinks should be carried in case there are no stopping or shopping options available or open.
-Although the path is continuously very well marked, you should always have a suitable hiking map for safety reasons.
+Sturdy footwear, weather-appropriate clothing, sun and rain protection, as well as a sufficient supply of food and drinks are recommended in case there are no inns or shops available or open.
+Although the path is very well marked throughout, you should always carry a suitable hiking map for safety reasons.
 Bring poles or other aids.

 Directions & Parking facilities